Basic Approach

 Strengthening of Information Security

 The strengthening of information security is positioned as one of the Group’s most important management issues.
 Under the leadership of management, we are working to address information security risks from both software and hardware perspectives.
-In FY 2021, we established a dedicated team to respond to cybersecurity incidents, and it quickly began tackling the issue.
-In FY 2022, we migrated to a security system that can centrally monitor the security status of computers used at each of the DOWA Group’s bases.
+We established a dedicated team to respond to cybersecurity incidents, and it quickly tackled the issue.
+We operate to a security system that can centrally monitor the security status of computers used at each of the DOWA Group’s bases.
 We are also working to systematically improve employees’ understanding of security through methods that include raising awareness through training and study sessions.